stride3d/stride-docs/en/manual/virtual-reality/preview-a-scene-in-vr.md

     ![Graphics Compositor editor](media/graphics-compositor-VR-template.png)

 2. Select the **forward render node** connected to the editor node.
-For example, in the screenshot below (taken from the Xenko VR sample project), the editor is connected to the lower forward renderer node.
+For example, in the screenshot below (taken from the Stride VR sample project), the editor is connected to the lower forward renderer node.

     ![Node connections](media/node-connections.png)